New The Maker Pass is here. $99/year

 Tier Cost Listing Leaderboard treatment Best for

-nofollow Free, up to 10 per week nofollow link Standard placement First-time makers, side projects, validation launches
+nofollow Free — 30 slots per week platform-wide nofollow link Standard placement First-time makers, side projects, validation launches

-The Maker Pass is a yearly subscription that makes every launch Premium (verified from day one, no badge) at no per-launch fee — the best value if you launch more than a couple of times a year.
+The Maker Pass is a yearly subscription that makes every launch Premium, including a permanent, high-authority backlink with no badge required, at no per-launch fee.
+It is the best value if you launch more than a couple of times a year.

 Across the week, every submission accumulates a rank score built from multiple factors.
 Vote count is one input, not the whole story.
 The rank score combines vote count, comment count and depth, vote velocity over the week, maker quality signals (account age, prior launches, karma balance), and tie-breaker factors.
 Two products with identical vote counts can rank very differently if one has 12 thoughtful comments and the other has none.